 Holmes alludes to the test being in connection with the events at Woodman’s Lee, but before he can elaborate, Inspector Stanley Hopkins arrives.
-The inspector is one of the few regular police men that Holmes respects, but immediately Hopkins has to confess that he has made no progress in his own investigations.
+The inspector is one of the few regular policemen that Holmes respects, but Hopkins immediately has to confess that he has made no progress in his investigations.

-Of course, Watson is still in the dark about what Holmes and Hopkins are talking about, and so Hopkins fills some details in.
-The pair are talking about Captain Peter Carey, the one time commander of the Sea Unicorn and a former successful whaler.
-Carey had retired a few years earlier to Woodman’s Lee in the Weald, and had there been murdered.
+Of course, Watson is still in the dark about what Holmes and Hopkins are talking about, so Hopkins fills in some details.
+The pair are talking about Captain Peter Carey, the one-time commander of the Sea Unicorn and a successful former whaler.
+Carey had retired a few years earlier to Woodman’s Lee in the Weald and had been murdered.

-The household consisted of a wife and daughter, and two female servants; the household though was not a particularly happy one, for Carey was known for his quit temper and drunkenness, and was even noted for flogging his own wife and daughter.
+The household consisted of a wife, daughter, and two female servants; the household was not particularly happy, for Carey was known for his quick temper and drunkenness and was even noted for flogging his own wife and daughter.
 These traits had been present when Carey was at sea as well, traits which had earned the captain the nickname of Black Peter.

-Hopkins though had failed to find and footprints, but had discovered the aforementioned tobacco pouch, as well as a notepad with the initials JHN inside.
-The notepad seemed to list Stock Exchange securities, and the values involved seemed to be an indication of motive for the murderer.
+Hopkins, though, had failed to find footprints but had discovered the aforementioned tobacco pouch and a notepad with the initials JHN inside.
+The notepad seemed to list Stock Exchange securities, and the values involved seemed to be an indication of the motive of the murderer.

 The Cabin Examined